Accessibility

 Key Project Components:

-- Five-day Tallinn Summer School of Cyber Diplomacy equips diplomats and officials with essential skills to navigate international cyber stability frameworks.
+- Five-day Tallinn Cyber Diplomacy Summer School equips diplomats and officials with essential skills to navigate international cyber stability frameworks.
 Co-organized by the Ministry of Foreign Affairs of Estonia (MFA), e-Governance Academy (eGA), and the Estonian Centre for International Development (ESTDEV), the fifth edition will focus on the importance of cyber diplomacy in global relations.
 It provides a platform for diplomats and policymakers to deepen their understanding and capabilities in the cyber domain.
 Building on the success of previous years, the Summer School fosters a secure, resilient, and open cyberspace.
 Supported and funded by the European Commission’s Directorate-General for International Partnerships (INTPA), this five-day event is tailored to address the complex cyber challenges diplomats and policymakers face today.
 The goal is to strengthen international commitment to a rights-based, open, free, stable, safe, and secure cyberspace that aligns with core EU values of democracy, human rights, and the rule of law.

 - Comprehensive Cybersecurity Tool (NCSI): The National Cyber Security Index is a vital resource providing accurate, up-to-date information on countries’ cybersecurity preparedness.
 To support national resilience, it focuses on measurable aspects, such as legislation, established units, cooperation formats, and outcomes.
 The NCSI strengthens democratic institutions by offering a clear picture of a country’s cyber capabilities and readiness, helping stakeholders identify areas for improvement.
 Regularly updated, it ensures that countries can benchmark their progress, adopt best practices, and address vulnerabilities effectively.
 The NCSI serves as a key tool in reinforcing the resilience of digital infrastructures globally.